polkadot-js/api/docs/start/api.tx.subs.md

 Previously we send simple transactions with the `api.tx` endpoints, in this section we will extend that to monitor the actual transactions for inclusion and also extend the monitoring for transaction events.

-## Transaction finalization
+## Transaction inclusion

-To send a transaction and then waiting until it has been included in a block, we will use a subscription interface instead of just waiting for the inclusion to yield the extrinsic hash.
+To send a transaction and then waiting until it has been included in a block, we will use a subscription interface instead of just waiting for the transaction pool addition to yield the extrinsic hash.
 For the simplest form, we can do the following -

 ```js
 ...